• Skip to main content

 Margaret Heffernan: Collaboration and Competition [The Knowledge Project Ep. #30]

-Now available on: Apple Podcasts | Spotify | Transcript
+Listen on: Apple Podcasts | Spotify | Transcript

-As former CEO of five successful businesses, Margaret Heffernan has been on the front lines observing the very human tendencies (selective blindness, conflict avoidance, and self-sabotage to name a few) that cause managers and sometimes entire organizations to go astray.
+As the former CEO of five successful businesses, Margaret Heffernan has been on the front lines observing the very human tendencies (selective blindness, conflict avoidance, and self-sabotage to name a few) that cause managers and sometimes entire organizations to go astray.

 She has since written five books and has spoken all over the world to warn, educate and instruct leaders to not only be aware of these tendencies, but how to weed them out of our companies, our business, and even our relationships.